Nathanfrduarte/frontend-test-seidor/README.md

-# Frontend Test from Seidor
+# Frontend Test

-Practical technical test of Frontend for the company Seidor.\
+Practical technical test of Frontend.\
 Web system that allows us to manage our employees and the calculation of withholding income tax (IRRF).